k2view-academy/K2View-Academy/articles/04_fabric_studio/05_creating_a_new_project.md

 <web>

-Currently a space is created with a new Fabric project structure, ready for working on the project from scratch.
+Currently a space is created with a Fabric demo project structure.
 You can use an existing project on which you already have worked.

 [Click for more information on how to load an existing project to the Web Studio.](11_fabric_studio_exporting_and_importing%20a_fabric_project.md)